The Big Problem with Small Business Websites

 How to Fix Small Business Websites

-Before you panic keep in mind that the problems outlined above can usually be fixed in a time and cost-effective manner.
+Before you panic, keep in mind that you can usually fix the problems outlined above in a time and cost-effective manner.
 But you most likely will need some professional help to get you started.
-Some immediate fixes can usually be implemented very quickly, so let’s start there.
+On the other hand, most website owners can usually quickly implement some immediate fixes, so let’s start there.

 The Low-Hanging Fruit

 Here are a few things that you can either do yourself or have a professional web designer do for you: